cucurucuq/arduino_leonardo_macos_meterpreter/README.md

 # Description
 A simple sketch for handle MacOS meterpreter session using an Arduino Leonardo (atmega32u4)
+# Disclaimer
+This sketch was created only for educational purposes.
+This script shows the danger of leaving your computer unlocked.
+The author respects the rights and freedom of each person and is not responsible for your actions.
 # Demonstration
 MacOS desktop:
 ![](https://github.com/cucurucuq/arduino_leonardo_macos_meterpreter/blob/main/badusb_macos.gif)